Donor Site Closure

 Donor Site Closure, Trichophytic Closure

 By using a creative technique for closing the donor site incision we are able to create a dramatically improved and often imperceptible scar in the majority of cases.
 The technique essentially slides the lower ledge of the scalp incision under the upper layer of the incision to create a situation in which the hairs from the lower scalp layer grow directly through the scar.
 While a donor site scar cannot be avoided, this technique helps to camouflage it by allowing hair to grow in the middle of the scar.
 The depicted photos illustrate the traditional donor site closure technique and the new trichophytic closure technique.
 The same patient is in both photos.
 The photo on the top is the donor site closure that was used during the first hair transplant session and the photo on the bottom is the donor site used during the second session.
-Dr Vogel did everything identically in both cases except the second case was closed using the trichophytic closure technique.
+Dr. James Vogel did everything identically in both cases except the second case was closed using the trichophytic closure technique.
 Notice that the hairs which are growing in the scar create a situation in which the scar is virtually undetectable in this case.

 Here are some additional examples of strip donor site closures.
 When performed by an experienced surgeon, a good candidate for a donor strip harvest will reliably obtain an excellent cosmetic result.
 One of the techniques to maximize the scar appearance is the trichophytic donor closure.
 This closure repair which is described below results in hair growing through the scar.